KUGODS-Wonder/Wonder/README.md

 ### 2. Architecture
 ![wonder server architecture](https://user-images.githubusercontent.com/83508073/223980536-cc1bd254-3910-43e4-a545-abeb4459b5b5.png)
-- I deploy my Spring server application with Docker and Docker Compose.
+- Spring server application is deployed through Docker and Docker Compose.
-- First, I create a Dockerfile to build an image of my application.
+- First, I created a Dockerfile to build an image of my application.
-- Then, I build an image of my application and push to the DockerHub.
+- Then, I built an image of my application and pushed it to the DockerHub.
-- I also create a docker-compose.yml file with information about my spring application from the hub and Nginx and certbot.
+- I also created a docker-compose.yml file with information about my spring application from the hub and Nginx and certbot.
   [related issue](https://github.com/KUGODS-Wonder/Wonder-Backend/issues/8)
-- Nginx was used to implement the reverse proxy, and certbot was used to use the https protocol.
+- I used Nginx to implement the reverse proxy, and certbot for the https protocol.
 - Finally, I can start my app with Docker compose by running a command like "docker-compose up".
-This starts containers for my app.
+This starts containers for the app.

 ### 3. Api Docs